-https://www.visualstudio.com/vs/office-tools/) as an extension for Visual Studio for interacting with Office products.
+https://visualstudio.microsoft.com/vs/features/office-tools/) as an extension for Visual Studio for interacting with Office products.
 These tools provides a comprehensive way of interacting with the MikeBasin engine.
-The name of the tool we aim to use here is "Visual Studio Tools for Office" (VSTO, https://www.visualstudio.com/vs/office-tools/).
 It is a free tool if you have already Visual Studio installed in your PC.
 One of the most recommended languages for .NET applications during the last decade is C#.
 Therefore we will consider C# for the most of the document.
 Nevertheless, any language supporting .NET is suitable for programming using the MikeBasin engine interface and we will show a couple of examples with other .NET languages as well (see section 12).
 If you are new to the .NET Framework, there are plenty of .NET-based programming tutorials and courses for all languages (C#, Iron Python, VB, C++/CLI, etc.) and levels available on the internet.
 Any basic one is good enough for the requirements needed to use the MikeBasin Engine interface.